 Best Budget: Bed Head Curlipops 1'' Tourmaline Ceramic Styling Iron

 For those who don’t want to shell out the big bucks, this budget-friendly option can’t be beaten.
 The best-seller—a favorite of Byrdie Commerce Editorial Director Jessica Mahgerefteh—boasts tourmaline ceramic technology to enhance shine and disperses heat evenly across the one-inch barrel.
 Bonus points for the cool tip and included heat protective glove that helps prevent burns.

 Just like the brand known for high-tech vacuums completely revolutionized the blow dryer (their take on the tool is a Byrdie favorite), so too have they completely revamped the styling tool.
+Kim explains that this wand "is the most expensive but will save you the most time."
 Like the blow dryer and vacuums, this option isn’t cheap but is well worth the price if you’re ready to make a beauty investment.

 Aside from the fact that it comes with six different attachments in various shapes and sizes, what’s cool here is that you don’t even have to touch your hair to use it.
 It attracts hair to and wraps it around the barrel using only air, making styling easier than ever.
 Plus, that air also dries hair simultaneously, a major time-saver on busy mornings.
 And, in true Dyson fashion, there are of course cool tech features; think a heat sensor that measures the temp every 40 seconds to ward off the potential for damage.

 Best for Damaged Hair: Bio Ionic Eternity Wand